We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 2. Failing to Collect Sales Tax

-Sales tax compliance is one of those things that slips by while you attempt to manage all the other areas of your business.
+Sales tax compliance is one of those things that slip by while you attempt to manage all the other areas of your business.

 However, failing to collect sales tax can lead to substantial penalties down the line.
 You run a higher risk of being audited.
 Plus, you’ll be forced to pay all the unpaid sales tax plus hefty fines.